kestra-io/docs/content/blogs/2024-04-25-kestra-vs-airflow-orchestrating-python-scripts.md

 Join the [Slack community](https://kestra.io/slack) where developers share ideas, request new features, and help each other out!
 Follow us on [Twitter](https://twitter.com/kestra_io) for the latest news.
-Check the code in our [GitHub repository](https://github.com/kestra-io/kestra) and give us a star if you like the project.
+Check the code in our [GitHub repository](https://github.com/kestra-io/kestra) and give a star if you like the project.